Learning disability is often confused with mental health problems.

-Medication works, but can be used inappropriately - Antipsychotics are a range of medications used to treat severe mental health problems, such as schizophrenia and bipolar (Royal College of Psychiatrists, 2019).
+Medication works, but can be used inappropriately.
+Antipsychotics are a range of medications used to treat severe mental health problems, such as schizophrenia and bipolar disorder (Royal College of Psychiatrists, 2019).
 There is no doubt that such medication can be an effective treatment for psychotic symptoms in people with a learning disability.
 However, evidence also suggests that antipsychotics are often inappropriately prescribed for people with a learning disability (Perry et al., 2018; Branford et al., 2019).